 With two-factor authentication enabled, even if hackers have your login credentials, they won’t be able to access your account.

-Strong randomized passwords used to be the gold standard of account security, but they’re no longer effective as your accounts’ sole protective measure.
+Strong randomized passwords used to be the gold standard of password security, but they’re no longer effective as your accounts’ sole protective measure.

 A study by A. James Clark School of Engineering found that hacker attacks occur approximately every 39 seconds, and a 2019 DBIR report found that 80% of data breaches can be blamed on weak or stolen passwords.
 In other words, the security catastrophes that may have displayed your login credentials to the world were likely caused by someone else’s login credentials being compromised.